 "electricity fluid" is dense like water, since each atom

-contributes one electron to an "electron sea", where the electrons don't
+contributes one electron to an "electron sea."
+The number of atoms is

 stick to single atoms but instead orbit all throughout the material.
-If we
+(So,

 become an insulator.
 Unfortunately, removal of electrons from even the